futsum/project-medicalNoShow/README.md

 Because the observations (299,996) in the dataset is fairly large, only 10% (29,831) of the observations is used for this project.
 The observations are randomly selected from the original data; that is, the composition of the new subset data is the same as the original data with 30% no-shows.
 This will significantly reduce the computing time of the analysis.

+Converting the factor variables into integer using dummies

+The categorical variables (Gender, Day, & Appointment Month) are converted into integer variables by coding them using dummies.
+The target variable (Status) is left as a categorical variable since the goal is to predict the class of a categorical variable.